CVE-2025-67646: CWE-352: Cross-Site Request Forgery (CSRF) in Telepedia TableProgressTracking

 Technical Summary

-CVE-2025-67646 identifies a Cross-Site Request Forgery (CSRF) vulnerability in the Telepedia TableProgressTracking extension for MediaWiki, specifically in versions 1.2.0 and earlier.
+CVE-2025-67646 identifies a CSRF vulnerability in the Telepedia TableProgressTracking extension for MediaWiki, specifically affecting versions prior to 1.2.1.
 This extension is designed to track progress against specific criteria within wiki tables.
-The vulnerability stems from the REST API's failure to enforce CSRF token validation, a critical security control that prevents unauthorized commands from being executed on behalf of authenticated users.
-An attacker can exploit this by crafting a malicious webpage that, when visited by an authenticated user of a wiki running the vulnerable extension, causes the user's browser to send unauthorized requests to the wiki.
-These requests can manipulate progress tracking data, including deleting or altering table progress entries, without the user's consent.
-The attack requires the victim to be authenticated and to interact with the malicious page, limiting the attack surface.
-The CVSS v3.1 score is 3.5 (low severity), reflecting the limited impact on confidentiality and availability, the need for user interaction, and the requirement for at least low privileges.
+The vulnerability stems from the REST API's failure to enforce CSRF token validation, a critical security control that prevents unauthorized commands from being executed via forged requests.
+An attacker can exploit this by luring an authenticated user to a malicious webpage, which then silently issues unauthorized REST API requests to the wiki server.
+These requests can manipulate or delete progress tracking data without the user's consent.
+The attack requires the victim to be authenticated with at least limited privileges (PR:L) and involves user interaction (UI:R), such as visiting a malicious site.
+The CVSS vector indicates network attack vector (AV:N), low attack complexity (AC:L), and no impact on confidentiality or availability but limited impact on integrity (I:L).
 No known exploits are currently reported in the wild.
-The vulnerability is addressed in version 1.2.1 of the TableProgressTracking extension, which implements proper CSRF token validation in the REST API endpoints.
-Organizations using this extension should prioritize updating to the patched version to prevent potential misuse.
+The issue is resolved in version 1.2.1 of the extension, which implements proper CSRF token validation to ensure that only legitimate requests from authenticated users are processed.

 Potential Impact